Money Talks: The Dollars of Dog Parenthood

 Next, schedule the first vet visit

 Dr. Shines recommends a wellness exam within the first few days of adoption: “It’s important to get a baseline or a bill of health so you have a good starting point.”
-If your dog is not already spayed or neutered, surgery costs are based on sex and size (neutering a male dog is cheaper because it’s less invasive), but local low-cost clinics can offer better deals if you’re eligible.
+If your dog is not already spayed or neutered, surgery costs are based on sex and size (neutering a male dog is cheaper because it’s less invasive), but local low-cost clinics can offer lower cost surgeries if you’re eligible.
 Some pet insurance plans will cover spay/neuter surgeries, but it really pays out in an emergency.
 Quotes will differ for a mixed-breed puppy (with no predisposed genetic health concerns) and a senior dog with pre-existing conditions.

 Rabies vaccines cost around $20.
 After your pup’s first rabies vaccine, boosters are every three years.
 The costs of most other vaccines range from $30-$95.
 Puppies will need three sets of viral vaccines but check your dog’s records first to see what vaccines the shelter may have already done.
 Other vaccines are recommended on a case-by-case basis, determined by your location, such as canine influenza in the city and Lyme in the ’burbs.